-H1B Visa process begins today: The do’s and don’ts you must know under Donald Trump’s tougher visa approval regime
+H-1B Visa process starts today: From tough USCIS norms to filing procedure; top highlights

-The process of filing petitions for H1B has begun today.
-H1B visa is considered as the most sought-after work visa among highly skilled Indian professionals.
-United States Citizenship and Immigration Services (USCIS), which is the federal agency responsible to process all H1B visas, has started accepting H1B petitions for the fiscal year 2019 from Monday.
+H-1B Visa process 2018: The process of filing petitions for H-1B has begun today.
+H-1B visa is considered as the most sought-after work visa among highly skilled Indian professionals.
+United States Citizenship and Immigration Services (USCIS), which is the federal agency responsible to process all H-1B visas, has started accepting H-1B petitions for the fiscal year 2019 from Monday.
 The online filing can be done by visiting the official website of USCIS – uscis.gov.

-This development comes amidst an unprecedented scrutiny by the Trump administration on H1B visas.
+This development comes amidst an unprecedented scrutiny by the Trump administration on H-1B visas.
 The USCIS this time will accept zero tolerance for even minor errors.
 It has strongly indicated that the immigration attorneys this time expect a much high rate of rejection.
 Expecting a huge rush of application and greater scrutiny of all petitions, which would require much more man hours, the USCIS has also temporarily suspended premium processing.

 In a statement yesterday, USCIS said that protecting American workers by combating fraud in our employment-based immigration programs is a priority for USCIS.
-Therefore, it has enhanced and increased site visits, interviews, and investigations of petitioners who use the H1B visa programme, which will help in protecting American workers.
+Therefore, it has enhanced and increased site visits, interviews, and investigations of petitioners who use the H-1B visa programme, which will help in protecting American workers.

-Here is all you need to know about the H1B changes:
+Here is all you need to know about the H-1B visa:

-What is H1B Visa
+What is H-1B Visa

-• The H1B visa is a non-immigrant visa that allows US companies to employ foreign workers in speciality occupations that require theoretical or technical expertise.
+• The H-1B visa is a non-immigrant visa that allows US companies to employ foreign workers in speciality occupations that require theoretical or technical expertise.

 • The technology companies depend on it to hire tens of thousands of employees each year from countries like India and China.

-• Ahead of the H1B visa filing process, USCIS said this work visa should help US companies recruit highly-skilled foreign nationals when there is a shortage of qualified workers in the country.
+• Ahead of the H-1B visa filing process, USCIS said this work visa should help US companies recruit highly-skilled foreign nationals when there is a shortage of qualified workers in the country.

-• The H1-B visa has an annual numerical limit cap of 65,000 visas each fiscal year as mandated by the Congress.
+• The H-1-B visa has an annual numerical limit cap of 65,000 visas each fiscal year as mandated by the Congress.

 • The first 20,000 petitions filed on behalf of beneficiaries with a US master’s degree or higher are exempt from the cap.